 The outcome of this Study will be a plan that shows suggested trail routes, design, preliminary costs, and priorities.
 The PRRD and partners will use this plan to consider trail development in the future.

-Through the remainder of 2018 we will be working with the community to consider potential trail routes.
+Through 2018 we worked with the community to consider potential trail routes.
 Please share your hopes and ideas!